Tolga-Os Municipality: General information

-Historically, the municipality of Tolga had always included Os until 1926 when Os had become the separate municipality of Os.
+Historically, Tolga Municipality had always included the two parishes of Tolga and Os until 1926 when Os was separated to become the new Os Municipality.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1966, the neighboring municipalities of Tolga (population: 1,944) and Os (population: 2,015) were merged to form the new municipality of Tolga-Os.
+On 1 January 1966, Tolga Municipality (population: 1,944) and Os Municipality (population: 2,015) were merged to form the new Tolga-Os Municipality.
 Soon after the merger, there was discontent in the new municipality.
 On 10 April 1975, the government allowed the merger to be dissolved, so on 1 January 1976 Tolga (population: 1,865) and Os (population: 1,859) became separate municipalities once again using the pre-1966 borders.